-A subsidiary is an entity (including a structured entity) over which the Group has control.
-The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-Subsidiaries are consolidated from the date on which control is transferred to the Group.
+Subsidiaries are all entities (including structured entities) over which the Group has control.
+The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date that control ceases.